 - Set a goal for every component of your marketing strategy.
 This one is pretty straightforward: for every marketing project you put out into the world, ask yourself how it feeds back into your brand mission and goals.
 If it doesn’t, you will want to reevaluate your campaign and make any necessary changes to put it back on the right track.

 - Talk too much about the nonprofit.
 Think of your nonprofit marketing strategy like the perfect blind date: the best candidate will be attentive.
 He will listen to you – hang on every word you say – and although he will share some information about himself, he knows that the night isn’t all about him.
 He wants to know everything there is to know about you.
 The same can be said for your nonprofit marketing strategy: your messaging should focus less on the nonprofit itself and more on the community of people the nonprofit helps; it’s their turn to shine.

 - Focus too much on metrics.
-Obviously, analytical data is a great way to outline a brand’s marketing success, but when it comes to nonprofits, numbers aren’t everything.
+Obviously, digital marketing analytics is a great way to outline a brand’s marketing success, but when it comes to nonprofits, numbers aren’t everything.
 Heart is equally important!
 The community members that are influenced by nonprofits aren’t just charts and graphs on a spreadsheet; even one person’s life that is changed as a result of your marketing strategy is a major win.

 - Overcomplicate your message.
 Not only do you want to support your customers, but you also want to encourage future donors to invest in your brand.
 As a result, make sure that your message and your marketing materials are clear, concise, and have a call to action.

 Want to learn more?

 Our team’s journey into nonprofit marketing is just beginning.
 If you’d like to keep up with the progress the MRH students have made for NAMI St. Louis, visit the official Seafoam Marketing Challenge landing page to learn more!
 We’ll have much more to share over the next several months.